Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 ```

 After this job completes, the result of the wordcount will be in the `/wordcount/output` directory
-in Tachyon.
+in Alluxio.
 You can see the resulting files by running:

 ```bash
 $ ./bin/tachyon tfs ls /wordcount/output